Frosty the Snowman (1969 TV Short)

 Frosty: I'd love one.
 To the North Pole, please.

 Professor Hinkle: Now, give me that hat, or else.

 Professor Hinkle: Oh... well, don't bother me with details.
 Give me that hat!

 Professor Hinkle: Now I've got you!
 And the minute you're all melted, that hat will be mine!

-Boy #1: We're building a snowman, Karen.
-You do the head.
+Boy #1: [rolling a giant snowball to Karen] We're building a snowman, Karen.
+You make the head.

-Karen: The head is the most difficult part.
+Karen: [mounting another snowball on top of the first one] The head is the most difficult part.
 Ask anyone.